IN MY BROTHER'S SHOES

 What we do

 In My Brother's Shoes, Inc., produces empowering original narrative films & documentaries on healing, resilience and human connection.
-It shares them with and raises funds for a wide range of communities mainly through live screenings.
+It shares them with and raises funds for a wide range of communities through live and online screenings.
 Those communities include military veterans battling PTSD, cancer support, medical centers, and religious & humanitarian organizations dedicated to charitable services, including assistance for the homeless population, immigrant & refugee support, and the poor.

 Who we are